edheltzel/flightdeck-esbuild/src/collections/pages/shortcodes.md

 ---
-title: Flightdeck Shortcodes
+title: flightdeck Shortcodes
 eleventyNavigation:
   key: Shortcodes
   order: 4
 ---
-This page is a showcase of the shortcodes that are available in Flightdeck.
-You can find the full list of shortcodes in the [Flightdeck Shortcodes](https://github.com/edheltzel/flightdeck/blob/main/src/_flightdeck/shortcodes.js) file – {% link url="https://github.com/edheltzel/flightdeck/blog/main/src/_flightdeck/shortcodes.js", text="View on GitHub", target="_blank", role="link", classes="outline contrast" %}
+This page is a showcase of the shortcodes that are available in flightdeck.
+You can find the full list of shortcodes in the [flightdeck Shortcodes](https://github.com/edheltzel/flightdeck/blob/main/src/_flightdeck/shortcodes.js) file – {% link url="https://github.com/edheltzel/flightdeck/blog/main/src/_flightdeck/shortcodes.js", text="View on GitHub", target="_blank", role="link", classes="outline contrast" %}

 ---